Victoria, British Columbia: Government

 Victoria City Council is composed of a mayor (elected by first-past-the-post voting), eight city councillors (elected in city-wide district using plurality block voting), and three Capital Regional District directors (elected in city-wide district using plurality block voting).

+The provincial government is based in Victoria, which is the most isolated provincial capital in Canada.
+Several premiers have held meetings and other business in the Vancouver area due to the capital's distance from the Lower Mainland.

 Economy

 The city's chief industries are technology, tourism, education, shipyards, federal and provincial government administration and services.
 Other nearby employers include the Canadian Forces (the Township of Esquimalt is the home of the Pacific headquarters of the Royal Canadian Navy), and the University of Victoria (in the municipalities of Oak Bay and Saanich) and Camosun College in Saanich (which have over 33,000 faculty, staff and students combined).
 Other sectors of the Greater Victoria area economy include: investment and banking, online book publishing, various public and private schools, food products manufacturing, light aircraft manufacturing (in North Saanich), technology products, various high tech firms in pharmaceuticals and computers, engineering, architecture and telecommunications.